i-kush/template-spring-boot-reader-writer-balancer/README.md

 4. Verify DB content - write query was routed to the writer DB and read query was routed to the reader DB

 ## Important notes

 - `@Primary` data source still should be defined in order to successfully initialise entity manager and related JPA beans
 - Aspect order should be higher than the transactional related ones, including the router itself
+- Hikari connection pool properties should be defined on the data source properties level, not under standard `hikari` because autoconfiguration is not used for the data source